Port

 Meals not included

-Upon leaving Grundarfjordur, your journey takes you through several small fishing villages and along the dramatic coastline as you head toward Snaefells Glacier.
+From Grundarfjordur, journey through several small fishing villages and along the dramatic coastline toward Snaefells Glacier.
 The glacier was made famous by French writer Jules Verne in his classic novel Journey to the Center of the Earth.
 However, it is just one of many interesting geological features, mountains and volcanoes that also grace the area.

 Notes:

 Participants must negotiate stairs and/or uneven surfaces.
 Not advisable for guests using a wheelchair or for those with mobility limitations.
 Wildlife sightings are likely but are not guaranteed.
-It is essential that you wear warm, layered clothing to fully enjoy and participate in this excursion; outer layer should be waterproof and windproof.
-Bring gloves, a warm hat and a scarf.
+Dress warmly in layers with a windproof and waterproof outer layer; bring a warm hat, gloves and a scarf.
 Wear comfortable walking shoes.